Nearly 3 million visitors per annum visit the Tweed/Byron Local Area Command and the majority have a stress and trouble free holiday.

 - Secure caravans and motel rooms when left unattended.

 - Secure your accommodation at night whilst sleeping.

 - Camps sites are difficult for security, be awake of this and do your best to look after your possessions if camping.

 - Do not leave valuables visible in parked vehicles, or on the beach.
 Stealing from motor vehicles is our most prolific holiday crime.

 - Avoid carrying large amounts of cash; if this cannot be avoided then do not display large amounts of cash.

 If carrying a handbag or purse, carry it against the body with the strap diagonally across your chest.

-This area is the worst in NSW for drink driving with over 1000 arrests per annum.
+- Tweed is one of the worst areas in NSW for drink driving with over 1000 arrests per annum.
 Make the choice to not add to these figures

-If you do not think you will be able to drive catch taxi instead.
+- If you do not think you will be able to drive then arrange for alternate travel plans instead.